-Migration of an encrypted database to SQL Managed Instance is supported via the Azure Database Migration Service (DMS) or native restore.
-If you plan to migrate encrypted database using native restore, migration of the existing TDE certificate from the SQL Server on-premise or SQL Server VM to Managed instance is a required step.
-For more information about migration options, see SQL Server instance migration to Azure SQL Database Managed Instance.
+Migration of an encrypted database to a managed instance is supported via the Azure Database Migration Service (DMS) or native restore.
+If you plan to migrate an encrypted database using native restore, migration of the existing TDE certificate from the SQL Server on-premise or SQL Server in a virtual machine to a managed instance is a required step.
+For more information about migration options, see SQL Server instance migration to managed instance.

 Azure Active Directory Integration

-Azure SQL Database Managed Instance supports traditional SQL server Database engine logins and logins integrated with Azure Active Directory (AAD).
+The managed instance deployment option supports traditional SQL server Database engine logins and logins integrated with Azure Active Directory (AAD).
 AAD Logins (public preview) are Azure cloud version of on-premises database logins that you are using in your on-premises environment.
-AAD logins enables you to specify users and groups from your Azure Active Directory tenant as true instance-scoped principals, capable of performing any instance-level operation, including cross-database queries within the same Managed Instance.
+AAD logins enables you to specify users and groups from your Azure Active Directory tenant as true instance-scoped principals, capable of performing any instance-level operation, including cross-database queries within the same managed instance.